 The DURSA is a comprehensive, multi-party trust agreement that is entered into voluntarily by public and private organizations (eHealth Exchange participants) that desire to engage in electronic health information exchange with each other as part of the eHealth Exchange.

-The DURSA is based upon the existing body of law (federal, state, local) applicable to the privacy and security of health information and is supportive of the current policy framework for health information exchange.
-The DURSA is intended to be a legally enforceable contract that represents a framework for broad-based information exchange among a set of trusted entities.
+The DURSA is based upon the existing body of law (federal, state, local, tribal) applicable to the privacy and security of health information and is supportive of the current policy framework for health information exchange.
+The DURSA is a legally enforceable contract that represents a framework for broad-based information exchange among a set of trusted entities.
 The Agreement reflects consensus among the state-level, federal and private entities who were involved in the development of the DURSA regarding the following issues:

 - Multi-Party Agreement